 A little sanding and a little stain, and they’ll be good as new.
 If only real life home makeovers were like TV ones.

 Big budget or small, you can get that coveted farmhouse flooring look in luxury vinyl, laminate, carpet, tile, engineered hardwood and custom rugs.
-And these new products are likley better than the “original” because they’re designed for durability and today’s lifestyles.
+Many of the new flooring products are designed for durability and today’s lifestyles, which is why so many homeowners are choosing them over more expensive refinishing and refurbishing their existing flooring.

 Farmhouse Flooring Options: Hardwood